-The current auditors of the Bank are PricewaterhouseCoopers (Abu Dhabi Branch) (authorised and regulated under the Register of Practicing Accountants at the UAE Ministry of Economy and Planning as required by UAE Federal Law No. 22 of 1995) of 25th Floor, Al Khatem Tower, Abu Dhabi Global Market, P.O.
-Box 45263, Abu Dhabi, United Arab Emirates, who have reviewed the condensed consolidated interim financial statements of the Bank as at and for the three-month period ended 31 March 2023.

-The consolidated financial statements of the Bank for the years ended 31 December 2022 and 31 December 2021 have been audited without qualification in accordance with International
+The current auditors of the Group are PricewaterhouseCoopers Limited Partnership - Abu Dhabi (authorised and regulated under the Register of Practicing Accountants at the UAE Ministry of Economy and Planning as required by UAE Federal Law No. 22 of 1995) of 25th Floor, Al Khatem Tower, Abu Dhabi Global Market, P.O.
+Box 45263, Abu Dhabi, United Arab Emirates, who have reviewed the unaudited condensed consolidated interim financial statements of the Group as at and for the three-month period ended 31 March 2024 and the audited consolidated financial statements of the Group for the year ended 31 December 2023.

-Standards on Auditing by KPMG (authorised and regulated under the Register of Practicing Accountants at the UAE Ministry of Economy and Planning as required by UAE Federal Law No. 22 of 1995) of 15th Floor, Falcon Tower, Al Nasr Street, Abu Dhabi, P.O.
+The audited consolidated financial statements of the Group for the year ended 31 December 2022 have been audited without qualification in accordance with International Standards on Auditing by KPMG Lower Gulf Limited (authorised and regulated under the Register of Practicing Accountants at the UAE Ministry of Economy and Planning as required by UAE Federal Law No. 22 of 1995) of 15th Floor, Falcon Tower, Al Nasr Street, Abu Dhabi, P.O.
 Box 7613, United Arab Emirates, as stated in their reports, incorporated by reference herein.